-This figure underestimates the University's true impact.
-It does not attempt to include the effects of hosting visitors at athletic, artistic, and other events.
-From 2000 through 2011, athletic events at Montclair State enjoyed attendance of almost 378,000 spectators.
-Theatrical performances drew about 240,000 guests to the campus during the same period and, in addition, 330,000 children attended special programs on campus.
-Attendance at the University's George Segal Gallery between 2000 and 2011 added another 72,000 visitors.
+This figure, however, underestimates the University's true impact.
+It does not attempt to include the effects of hosting visitors at athletic, artistic and other events.
+From 2000 through 2012, athletic events at Montclair State enjoyed attendance of more than 418,000 spectators.
+Theatrical performances drew about 269,000 guests to the campus during the same period, and 360,000 children attended special programs on campus.
+Attendance at the University's George Segal Gallery between 2000 and 2012 added another 76,000 visitors.